“Why is ricotta so good?”

 While the leftover liquid might not look like much, definitely don’t throw it away.
 You might just have a jar of rich caramel sauce (recipe right here) - if you’re patient.

-You can use the ricotta instantly or refrigerate in a covered bowl or container to be used within 3-4 days.
+You can use the ricotta instantly or refrigerate it in a covered bowl or container to be used within 3-4 days.

 Love the story?
 Follow the author here: Instagram @farahceljo.